 - The two most recent stable releases of Chrome, FireFox, Microsoft Edge, Safari.

-- Other major assistive technologies
+- Other popularly used assistive technologies.

 Accessibility of H5P.com relies on the following technologies to work with the particular combination of web browser and any assistive technologies or plugins installed on your computer: